 - Anemia–Chemotherapy also attacks red blood cells, and when there aren’t enough of them to adequately deliver oxygen throughout the body it becomes anemia.
 Symptoms may include heart palpitations, fatigue, dizziness and shortness of breath.
 Doctors may use a drug called “erythropoietin” (EPO) to produce more red blood cells, and in some cases, a blood transfusion may be necessary

 - Excess bleeding–Blood platelets are necessary for blood to coagulate, and low platelet count due to chemotherapy can make bleeding hard to stop.
 This can make even minor cuts and scrapes dangerous, and if platelet counts fall too low a transfusion may be necessary

 - Infertility–Some types of chemo drugs can reduce fertility in both men and women, and due to the nature of chemotherapy, most patients lose interest in sexual activity.
 However, libido and fertility usually return after treatments are over, though it is very important to avoid becoming pregnant during chemo

 - Hearing loss–Some patients may experience either partial or complete hearing loss during chemo.
 Hearing may return after treatments, although the condition may sometimes be permanent

 Cancer is a serious, life-threatening disease, and chemotherapy is often the best way of treating it.
-At HealthCare Partners Nevada, we are here for you every step of the way with the best chemo care possible using the latest state-of-the-art technologies.
+At Intermountain Healthcare, we are here for you every step of the way with the best chemo care possible using the latest state-of-the-art technologies.
 With our award-winning Oncology and Hematology teams and convenient locations throughout Southern Nevada, our goal is to provide you with the best, most convenient care possible for your best chance at beating this deadly disease.